etro-js/etro-js.github.io/docs/intro.md

 # Introduction

-Etro is a TypeScript library for creating videos in the browser.
-It uses a list of layers and a list of effects to render the video to a `<canvas>` element and an [audio context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).
-You can also record the movie to a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+Etro is a frontend video-processing framework.
+You can composite, concatenate, filter, crop and trim image, audio, video and text content.
+The result can be rendered to a `<canvas>` element and an [audio context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext), streamed with WebRTC or recorded to a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+You can create custom sources and filters to fit your use case.

+Etro can be used with React, Vue, Svelte, Angular, and plain JavaScript.